antononcube/Raku-DSL-Bulgarian/README-work.md

 ## In brief

-This Raku package facilitates the specification computational workflows using natural language commands in Bulgarian.
+This Raku package facilitates the specification of computational workflows using natural language commands in Bulgarian.

 Using the Domain Specific Languages (DSLs) executable code is generated for different